ziyuliu1999/hw3_lm/README.md

 matrix/dataframe Y as the response and matrix/dataframe X as the predictor.
 The return is expected to get the same result with the `summary(lm(Y ~ X))$coefficients`.
 The return value is a table with four columns.
-The first column is the coefficients estimate, corresponding standard error,t values and p values.
+The first column is the coefficients estimate, the second columns is the coefficients corresponding standard error, the third columns is the coefficients corresponding t values and the fourth column is the coefficient corresponding p values.

 `sum_func(numbs)` is a function that will calculate the sum of the number element in the list.
 The return is expected to get the same